marcinz606/pdql/README.md

 # pdql

-lightweight, Python library that allows you to write SQL queries using familiar Pandas syntax.
+Lightweight Python library that allows you to write SQL queries using familiar Pandas syntax.
 It functions as a "lazy compiler," building a syntax tree from your operations and transpiling them into standard SQL strings without executing them or requiring a database connection.

 ## Installation